AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 glGenTexture(1, &texture);
 ```

 The `glGenTextures` function first takes as input how many textures we want to generate and stores them in a unsigned int array given as its second argument (in our case just a single unsigned integer).
-Just like other objects we need to bind it so any subsequent
+Just like other objects we need to bind it so any subsequent texture commands will configure the currently bound texture.

+`glBindTexture(GL_TEXTURE_2D, texture);`

+Now that the texture is bound